Glue ear, grommets, and adenoids

 What are adenoids?

 Adenoids are cauliflower-like swellings of immune tissue at the back of the nose.
 Normal adenoids help fight off infections.
 If they get too big they cause blockage of the nose and Eustachian tube.
-In severe cases they can cause breathing to be obstructed at night.
+In severe cases they can obstruct breathing at night.

 What are the symptoms of glue ear?